top of page

 Task-based, CBT entails performing a series of exercises and undergoing measurements under the guidance and supervision of a qualified practitioner.
 The aim of these exercises and measurements, which usually involve homework, is to identify cognitive biases and distortions in the individual’s conscious cognitive apparatus, with a view to correct them.
 By bringing the individual to a supposedly more realistic view of their everyday life, it is hoped that some of the individual’s negative tendencies, which generally find an ideal breeding ground in distorted ways of thinking, can be reduced or removed to improve feelings and behaviour.

-CBT is not a “talking therapy” and, as such, does not belong to the realm of psychotherapeutic approaches, although it is often placed amongst these, wrongly in my view.
+CBT is not a “talking therapy” and, as such, does not belong to the realm of psychotherapeutic approaches, although it is often placed amongst these, wrongly.
 Indeed, it does not entail facilitating the expression and exploration of the individual’s verbalised thoughts and feelings with a view to gain a better understanding of their existential issues.
 While CBT allows in some cases to reinforce the individual’s superficial coping mechanisms, which explains why some people find it helpful, it does not allow them to deal with what causes them to seek therapy in the first place.

 My framework: the physical, the social-cultural and the personal